Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 It's FREE and there are no obligations

-Replacing a garage roof is certainly not an easy task and one which you may consider leaving out in favour of hiring a professional tradesman to do.
-At times the work can be quite strenuous and even as far as back breaking!
+Replacing a garage roof is certainly not an easy task, and understanding the garage roof replacement process is crucial.
+You may consider leaving it out in favour of hiring a professional tradesman.
+At times, the work can be quite strenuous and even as far as backbreaking!

 Our advice is, if you are determined to get the job done yourself, then it would be best to ask for some help.
-Ideally, from friends or people, you may know who have done this sort of job before or are at least familiar with roof work.
+Ideally, from friends or people you may know who have done this job before or are at least familiar with roof work.
 This is a simple guide for replacing your roof with corrugated sheets.

-To start you will need to remove the old roofing, this is usually a two-man job, especially if it is heavy asphalt shingles.
-As you will be up and down the ladder, filling up and carting off the heavy material.
+To start, remove the old roofing; this is usually a two-man job, especially if it is heavy asphalt shingles.
+You will be up and down the ladder, filling and carting off the heavy material.

 Once you have removed the old roof material and any materials or layers underneath, you will then need to check the foundations of the roof itself, especially if it is timber.

 You do not want to place a new roof on already rotting timber.
-In most cases, this will not be needed, however, it is best to tackle it there and then if you do have that problem.
-The downside is it will probably add a few more costs and a few more days to your project, but it is worth doing whilst you have the chance.
+In most cases, this will not be needed.
+However, it is best to tackle it there and then if you do have that problem.
+The downside is it will probably add a few more costs and days to your project, but it is worth doing whilst you have the chance.

-You may need to replace if the timber has warped.
-If you are using corrugated sheets, then this will be the best time to ask for some assistance as they will need to be straight when nailing into the joists.
+You may need to replace it if the timber has warped.
+If you use corrugated sheets, this will be the best time to ask for assistance, as they must be straight when nailing into the joists.

-Be sure to use the appropriate tools for this job, for instance, you will need to use suitable roofing nails.
-When hammering in the nails, they should be placed every 2-3 bumps apart, and make sure they are nailed into the top bumps of the corrugated sheets, and not in the grooves as this where the water will run along.
+Be sure to use the appropriate tools for this job.
+For instance, you will need to use suitable roofing nails.
+When hammering in the nails, they should be placed every 2-3 bumps apart, and make sure they are nailed into the top bumps of the corrugated sheets and not in the grooves as this is where the water will run along.

-Once you have completed this, you can then move onto the guttering if needed.
-Again, this can be quite a strenuous task and is not easy by any means.
-So if you can, ask for some assistance.
-You also not want to tackle this job if you do not have a head for heights!
+Once you have completed this, you can move on to the guttering.
+Again, this can be quite a strenuous task and is not easy.
+So, if you can, ask for some assistance.
+You also do not want to tackle this job if you do not have a head for heights!

 Checklist for Replacing a Garage Roof